10 Things We’re Thankful for in Newport Beach

-While Los Angeles is no doubt a fashion epicenter, Newport Beach is also home to a variety of places to shop ‘til you drop.
+While Los Angeles, our neighbor to the north, is no doubt a fashion epicenter, Newport Beach is also home to a variety of places to shop ‘til you drop.
 Fashion Island, the city’s sprawling outdoor lifestyle center, features an abundance of name-brand stores like Bloomingdale’s, Lucky Brand, LuluLemon, Dick’s Sporting Goods and more.
-If you’re in search of a more local experience, Lido Marina Village is a charming seaside center with a slew of swoon-worthy boutiques and specialty shops!
+If you’re in search of a more local experience, Lido Marina Village is a charming seaside center with a slew of swoon-worthy boutiques and specialty shops.

 Scenic Places to Explore

 Aside from gorgeous beaches, our city is also home to a variety of hiking trails and scenic spaces.
 The Upper Newport Bay Nature Preserve, or as locals call it, “The Back Bay,” is home to an array of endangered species and features a 3.5-mile walking trail.
 Lace up your hiking shoes and explore the 1,000 acres of preserved wetlands while taking in stunning views of the sparkling bay.